goznalo-git/portfolio/categories/01-aboutme.md

 As you arrived here, I would say it is safe to assume you are interested in my life, for one reason or another.
 I will satisfy your curiosity, by either of two means: if you are interested in a broad overview of my academic and professional career, you can simply download my CV from the links below, otherwise I have prepared a detailed, chronological version of my resume.

+This is me, in a nutshell.

+{% comment %}
 Whatever it is you are looking for here, I am confident you will find it.
+{% endcomment %}

 ## Download my resume